base-org/web/apps/base-docs/docs/building-with-base/differences.md

 We recommend using `0.8.19` or lower until this is upgraded.

-The update has been deployed to Base Goerli and Base Sepolia.
+The update has been deployed to Base Sepolia.

 :::